kunukn/react-slide-toggle/README.md

 * minimal in size
 * availability - from cdn or npm install
 * generate range and progress [0;1] values which can be used for further custom animation
+* JS is used over CSS transition on purpose to enable possible interpolation or other custom math calculations

 ## provide your own markup